mindsdb/mindsdb/README.md

 ----------------------------

-MindsDB is an emerging open-source platform designed to help developers build AI-powered applications.
-We automate and integrate top machine learning frameworks into your data stacks and provide an intuitive interface to train and deploy models as the databases’ AI Tables.
-By automating the machine learning process, MindsDB streamlines the integration of AI into applications, making it accessible to developers of all skill levels.
+MindsDB automates and integrates top machine learning frameworks (including GPT-4) into the data stack as "AI Tables" to streamline the integration of AI into applications, making it accessible to developers of all skill levels.
+"[AI tables](https://www.youtube.com/watch?v=tnB4Y9T1E2k)" allow you to get predictions via SQL queries and continuously learn from your data.

 <h2 align="center">
    <br/>